Yggdroot/indentLine/README.md

 You can change indentline char by youself. change this variable: let g:indentLine_char = 'c';
-'c' can be any ascii character you like, you can also use '¦', '┆' to display more beautiful lines, but this only aplies to file whose encoding is utf-8
+'c' can be any ascii character you like, you can also use '¦', '┆'and '│' to display more beautiful lines, but this only aplies to file whose encoding is utf-8

 ##Self promotion